Towards Active Synthetic Data Generation for Finetuning Language Models: Experiments

 \section{Experiments}

+This section empirically probes the data efficiency of iterative synthetic data generation against static data generation, and provides recommendations for scoring and selection design choices for data efficiency. \boldblue{We find that prioritizing challenging data, as measured by the student's loss on its own generations, to be at least as data efficient as teacher-based LLM scoring methods, and often more efficient.}\looseness=-1

+LLM-based scoring can behave erratically, particularly for unusual tasks likely outside of the model's training data distribution.
+Paired with the additional expense of using a large LLM to score data, more general approaches, like uncertainty sampling, appear to be more reliable and effective.\looseness=-1

-This section empirically probes the data efficiency of iterative synthetic data generation against static data generation, and provides recommendations regarding which scoring and selection design choices improve efficiency. \boldblue{We find that prioritizing difficult data, measured as the student's loss on its own generation, to be most data efficient.} We further provide probing experiments that give an exploration for this improved data efficiency. \boldblue{We show that on average synthetic data inherits some properties from the samples used to generate them.} If we choose difficult samples for the student---measured by a high loss or a low reward for example---the synthetic data is difficult as well, resulting in lower student accuracies on these generated samples than random selection.
-Both of these observations explain why selecting data prior to synthetic data generation results in synthetic data that has similar properties to our selected data.
+We further explore this improved data efficiency and \boldblue{show that on average synthetic data inherits some properties from samples used to generate them.} If we select data that are difficult for the student---measured by a high loss or a low reward for example---the resulting synthetic data from the teacher is difficult as well, resulting in lower student accuracies on these generated samples than random selection.\looseness=-1

 At each iteration $t$ we use a given acquisition algorithm to select $1$k samples $\bar{D}_t$ from $D_t$, before sending each to the teacher model to generate corresponding synthetic data $\hat{D_t}$.
-These data are appended to synthetic data from all previous iterations before reinitializing the student model and refitting its parameters.
+These data are appended to synthetic data from all previous iterations before reinitializing the student model and refitting its parameters with gradient descent.